MeghlaB/hospital-management-frontend/README.md

 #  Hospital Management Frontend

 A modern and responsive frontend web application built with **React.js** for managing hospital operations such as doctor listings, appointments, and user interactions.
-This is the frontend part of a complete hospital management system............
+This is the frontend part of a complete hospital management system...............